 Aixa lives in the Newburgh-Beacon Region in NY with her husband, Jose Reyes, also an industrial engineer with expertise in Quality and President of Qualis-Solutions, LLC.
 Their daughter, Andrea, lives in NYC and works for Marc Jacobs in fashion product development.

-Jackie Lue Raia is the president of ALEXENA Consulting, LLC, a firm focused on Workforce Development and Employee Engagement.
-As a certified Minority/Women Business Enterprise, we are an essential and important partner to businesses and stakeholders across all industry sectors.
-Our goal is to ensure the creation of the strongest, most engaged and satisfied workforce possible.
+Jackie Lue Raia is the president of ALEXENA Consulting, a firm focused on Workforce Development and Employee Engagement.
+As a certified Minority/Women Business Enterprise, the firm serves as an essential and important partner to businesses and stakeholders across all industry sectors.
+Their goal is to ensure the creation of the strongest, most engaged and satisfied workforce possible.
 This is accomplished by creating a professional atmosphere and environment that is empathetic, nurturing, engaging and safe.
 Based on formalized evaluations and feedback from their clients, the firm’s planning and execution of unique, highly customized, interactive, real-life workshops and roundtable discussions have been well received and impactful.

-Jackie currently sits on the Leadership Committee of NJ Business and Industry Association’s Diversity, Equity & Inclusion Council; Board of Directors of the Bergen and Essex County Workforce Development Boards; Leadership Council for the New Jersey Statewide Network for Cultural Competence; Board of Directors of the American Red Cross – Northern NJ Chapter; Advisory Board Member of NJ Association for School Resource Officers (NJASRO); and is the Goodwill Ambassador of the Blue Knights NJ Chapter VIII law enforcement motorcycle club.
-She is also a member of the Tri-State Diversity Council.
+Jackie currently sits on the Leadership Committee of NJ Business and Industry Association’s Diversity, Equity & Inclusion Council; Board of Directors of the Bergen and Essex County Workforce Development Boards; Leadership Council for the New Jersey Statewide Network for Cultural Competence; Board of Directors for Global Business Travel Association – NJ; Advisory Board Member of NJ Association for School Resource Officers (NJASRO); and is the Goodwill Ambassador of the Blue Knights NJ Chapter VIII law enforcement motorcycle club.
 She was awarded a certificate for Diversity, Equity and Inclusion in the Workplace by the University of South Florida.

 Dianne is the CEO, President & Founder of Precious Stones Coaching offering award-winning leadership, career, life coaching and consulting.
 Her passion is to enable and equip emerging leaders, newly developed teams, and individual contributors to exhibit excellence in their leadership capabilities while experiencing positive effectiveness in their organizations and in their homes.